-Join Sean Adams for an in-depth discussion in this video The rollout of materials, part of Foundations of Layout and Composition: Marketing Collateral.
+Join Sean Adams for an in-depth discussion in this video The rollout of materials, part of Layout and Composition: Marketing Collateral.

 Imagine yourself visiting your car mechanic.
 He presents you with a long list of items that are needed.
 Car transmission, brake pads, air conditioning unit and window tinting.
 Unless you're fabulously rich, your first question is going to be, how much will this cost?
 Clients are no different.
 When presented with a long list of items, it's my job to work with them and determine which items to produce when.
 In the instance of your car, you may decide the window tinting can wait.